Samo1et/tmp.github.io/README.md

-Repositiry created by development site TMP
+The repository is created for development of the site TMP